srevenant/nginx-saas-regional/README.md

-# nginx config supporting multi-site multi-region deployment
+# nginx read-only enterprise container

+Read-Only enterprise deployment of nginx supporting multiple regions, paths, servers and upstreams.

 ## Conventions

+* Container is built read-only, with writable data put into /run

 * Two common variables: ENVIRON and REGION are defined, and files are included/expanded from that, by adjusting `nginx.conf.in` at runtime, replacing %ENVIRON% and %REGION% and writing as nginx.conf